jagman88/Crosswalk-ZipCode-County-CBSA/README.md

 The code produces a .csv file with the following columns.

-- 'zipcode':    5-digit zip code number
+- `zipcode`:    5-digit zip code number
 - 'FIPS':       5-digit FIPS code (2 digit state code + 3 digit county code)
 - 'CountyName': County names from the Census
 - 'cbsacode':   CBSA or Metro Division Codes (see notes below)